csbridge/turkey-21-website/templates/en/resources/sectionleader-faq.md

 ### PyCharm

 This is the Integrated Development Environment (IDE) that everyone will be using for the course.
-You can find the [PyCharm installation tutorial here](http://turkey21.csbridge.org/en/resources/install.html)
+You can find the [PyCharm installation tutorial here](install.html)

 ## Schedule

 Below is the calendar for the program.
 The Section Leader Team Meeting is NOT on the below calendar but it will occur 45min before the evening lecture each day (9am in CA/7pm in Turkey) and you're required to attend.
-Click on one of the three buttons below to set the calendar to your timezone.
+Click on one of the buttons below to set the calendar to your timezone.

 <div class="panel-group" id="accordion">
   <div class="panel panel-danger">